AndriiBranytskyi/SOEN343_VeloShare/README.md

 Repository for the SOEN343 HK-X

 ## Description
-VeloShare is a webite that allows users to temporarily rent a bike or e-bike for person usage.
+VeloShare is a website that allows users to temporarily rent a bike or e-bike for personal usage.

 ## Instructions to run
 //TODO